High School Dual Enrollment (HSDE) Applications for Summer/Fall 2024 will open on March 13th.

 All first-time dual enrollment applicants must submit the Required Health Forms as part of the application materials.
 Your application will not be considered unless these forms have been submitted by the deadline.

-Required HSDE Online Application (Returning & New Students)
+Required HSDE Online Application (New & Returning Students)

 The HSDE online application collects information needed for new and returning students to be enrolled at FSU and requires upload of certain documents that are needed for program eligibility and advising.
-Prior to completing the application, you must meet with your high school guidance counselor for approval and the application password.
+Prior to completing the application, you must meet with your high school counselor for approval and the application password.
 Home education students must verify eligibility with ACE to get the application password.
 Please complete and scan/save the following documents in PDF format before you begin the online application:

 - All Students - AP summary score report downloaded from the College Board website (if you have earned a score of 3 or higher on any test)

 - New Students - completed and signed health forms (photo files will NOT be accepted)